 In Nov. of 2000 I took a job as an Audio Engineer at Willow Creek Community Church and was on staff for almost 15 years.
 In that time week after week, I mixed Monitors and FOH for almost all main services as well as large events and conferences.

 Towards the end of 2015 I decided my time at Willow had come to a close and I started Split the Difference Audio.
 I now work as a freelance audio engineer for events ranging from rock shows, to corporate events, to church services, as well as record mixing.

-Currently I serve as Vice President of EARS (Engineering and Recording Society of Chicago) as well as Founder of Chicagoland Worship Audio Engineers.
-I am also a DPA Microphones Master Club Member.
+I am the Founder of Chicagoland Worship Audio Engineers and in 2018 I served as Vice President of EARS (Engineering and Recording Society of Chicago) I am also a DPA Microphones Master Club Member.